 All companies in which investments are made are subject to a preinvestment good governance assessment and ongoing post-investment review of governance practices.
 The Sub-Advisor uses third-party data to assess a company's governance practices and supplements this with its fundamental research.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 Pre-investment: The Sub-Advisor assesses all companies before investment.
 It may engage with a company to better understand or to encourage improvements relating to any flagged issues.
 If, however, it is concluded from the assessment that the company demonstrates poor governance practices, the Sub-Advisor will not invest in its securities.